 At the start of the day, routines matter here, registration is at 8:50am and lessons begin almost immediately after.
-That brisk start suits a school whose strongest headline is academic: in 2024, 85.67% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
+That brisk start suits a school whose strongest headline is academic: in the current 2024-25 / 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.

 Families also choose this school for its Catholic identity and its practical shape.
 Little Deanies Nursery takes children from age 3, and wraparound care can cover early mornings and late afternoons for working parents.
 Admissions are competitive relative to the school’s size, and the faith criteria add an extra layer to the application process.